 Your body weight is the product of how many calories you eat versus how many calories it takes to “run your body”.
 If you take some fat off, but do not change your intake of calories, you will slowly drift back to your preoperative weight.
 The only difference is that the new fat you create will not go to the same old place, because the fat storage cells have been taken off at that site.
 In fact, a lot of time the new fat goes to a different area.
 A typical example is when I have done Liposuction in the inner and outer thighs, abdomen and lower waist (flank) areas and the patient comes back a year later complaining that either the upper waist or butt is larger.
 I saw a patient once that had had Liposuction of all these areas, plus a breast augmentation, then came back because the breasts were now too large!

-So let’s repeat what you have heard in magazines and your plastic surgeons office: Liposuction and Tummy Tuck are not weight loss techniques, they are body contouring techniques.
+So let’s repeat what you have heard in magazines and your plastic surgeons office: Liposuction and Tummy tuck are not weight loss techniques, they are body contouring techniques.
 Your body shape changes as a result of surgery.
-Wether your weight changes or not is a function of your diet.
+Whether your weight changes or not is a function of your diet.